Getting help in an emergency

 In the event of an emergency or something happening that prevents you continuing to care for your loved one or friend, the service will make the arrangements detailed on your emergency plan.
 This could mean simply contacting a family member, neighbour or friend who can help support the person you care for.

 We will also try to contact the people you nominated.
-If they are unable to help or you have not specified a nominated 'cover' person, we will arrange cover for up to 72 hours free of charge.
-During this time, further plans can be made for what happens next.
+If they are unable to help or you have not specified a nominated 'cover' person, we can help you arrange cover.

 How much will it cost?

 There is no cost to you for registering with the service.
-Emergency care provided under this scheme is free of charge up to 72 hours.
-After this period, the council's Adult Social Care Contributions Policy (pdf, 170 KB) will apply.
+Any emergency care provided may be chargeable in line with the Council's Adult Social Care Contributions Policy (pdf, 170 KB).